 On August 25, 2023 (the "Closing Date"), we consummated the transactions contemplated by the Agreement and Plan of Merger (the "Merger"), as amended by the First Amendment to the Agreement and Plan of Merger, by and among FWAC, Queen Merger Corp.
 I, a Maryland corporation and wholly-owned subsidiary of FWAC, and Legacy MIC.
 As part of the Merger, FWAC was converted to a Maryland corporation and changed its name to Mobile Infrastructure Corporation.
 Unless otherwise indicated, references in this Quarterly Report on Form 10-Q to "MIC," "we," "us," "our," and the "Company" refer to Mobile Infrastructure Corporation and its consolidated subsidiaries prior to the closing of the Merger and to Mobile Infrastructure Corporation (f/k/a Fifth Wall Acquisition Corp.
-III) and its consolidated subsidiaries following the closing of the Merger, as the context requires.
+III) and its consolidated subsidiaries prior to the closing of the Merger, as the context requires.
 References in this Quarterly Report on Form 10-Q to "Legacy MIC" refer to Mobile Infrastructure Corporation and its consolidated subsidiaries prior to the closing of the Merger.
 References in this Quarterly Report on Form 10-Q to "FWAC" refer to Fifth Wall Acquisition Corp.
 III.

 In connection with the Merger, Mobile Infra Operating Partnership, L.P., a Maryland limited partnership (the "Operating Partnership"), converted from a Maryland limited partnership to a Delaware limited liability company, Mobile Infra Operating Company, LLC (following the conversion, the "Operating Company").
 In connection with the conversion, each outstanding unit of partnership interest of the Operating Partnership was converted automatically, on a one-for-one basis, into an equal number of identical membership units of the Operating Company.
 The Company is a member of the Operating Company and owns substantially all of its assets and conducts substantially all of its operations through the Operating Company.
 The Operating Company is managed by a board of directors, one appointed by the Company and one appointed by the other members of the Operating Company.
-Currently, the two directors of the Operating Company are Manuel Chavez, III, our Chief Executive Officer and a director, and Stephanie Hogue, our President, Chief Financial Officer and a director.
-The Company owns approximately 67.2% of the Common Units of the Operating Company.
-Color Up, LLC, a Delaware limited liability company ("Color Up") and HSCP Strategic III, LP, a Delaware limited partnership ("HS3"), are also members of the Operating Company and own approximately 26.4% and 6.4%, respectively, of the outstanding Common Units.
-Color Up is our largest stockholder and is controlled by Mr. Chavez, Ms. Hogue and, Jeffrey Osher, a director of the Company.
-HS3 is controlled by Mr. Osher.
+Currently, the two directors of the Operating Company are Manuel Chavez, III, our Chief Executive Officer and a director, and Stephanie Hogue, our President and a director.
+The Company owns approximately 68.1% of the Common Units of the Operating Company.
+The remaining Common Units are held by certain of our executive officers and directors (directly or indirectly) and outside investors.